Start location: Dalwhinnie (NN 634 837)

 This long route was used for centuries by cattle thieves making their way south and west from the Central Highlands.
 It passes by two of the great mountains in Scotland, Ben Alder and Ben Nevis, and heads over the northern edge of Rannoch Moor.
 In the old days, cattle thieves in the relatively lawless Speyside and Badenoch regions would make their way to Lochaber to sell their prizes.
 This route would have been one of their primary routes to the Lochaber region, and to Fort William in particular.
 The Black Watch, which was created to stop cattle thieving, was based, in part, at Dalwhinnie at the beginning of this route.
 Presumably, this was due to the route's popularity amongst reivers.

-The path goes through famous red deer country around Ben Alder and you are very likely to see some of the majestic animals.
+The route of this Thieves Road goes through famous red deer country around Ben Alder, so you are very likely to see some of the majestic animals.
 Ben Alder's southern slope sheltered Bonnie Prince Charlie and his remaining Highlanders on his way to Loch nan Uamh and his escape to France.
 Near to Corrour Station, the path crosses the tip of Rannoch Moor, which is one of the most extensive areas of blanket bog in Scotland.

-Over the winter of 2012/2013, the path through Steall Gorge was repaired by the John Muir Trust.
-In September 2016, a rockfall meant that that the route had to be closed for at least a month to enable specialist repairs to be carried out, at an estimated cost of £30,000.
-In June 2021, the path was again heavily damaged.
-It is reportedly passable with care, but the JMT are monitoring the situation and are concerned that they may need to close the path for safety reasons.
-Further repairs are planned, and during these the path will be closed for 1-2 weeks; for up-to-date details please contact JMT directly.
+Over the winter of 2012-13, the path through Steall Gorge was repaired by the John Muir Trust.
+In 2016, a rockfall meant that that the route had to be closed for at least a month to enable specialist repairs to be carried out, at an estimated cost of £30,000.
+In June 2021, the path was again heavily damaged, but has since been fixed once again.
 Path maintenance and repairs at Steall Gorge are funded by the JMT's Wild Ways Path Appeal to which contributions are always welcome; in 2021 they are also running a Nevis 21 Appeal in celebration of JMT's 21 years of caring for Nevis.